Amazon Gets Patent for Drone Surveillance System That Could Send the Company's Eyes Into the Sky

 The Washington County Sheriff’s office has used the technology to help in their investigations.
 “We were able to index more than 300,000 photo records within 1-2 days, and the identification time of suspects went from 2-3 days down to minutes,” the Oregon police force noted on Amazon’s Rekognition customers page.

-It’s too early to tell how Amazon could make use of drone surveillance.
-The company could very well sit on the patent and do nothing, or go the opposite route by sending their eyes in the skies.
+It’s too early to tell how Amazon could make use of a network of drones for potential surveillance purposes.
+The company could very well sit on the patent and do nothing, or the complete opposite and watch from the skies.
 Now that Amazon has officially been granted its four-year-old patent, we may not have to wait long to find out.